South African cricket team in Zimbabwe in 1999–2000

 The South African national cricket team toured Zimbabwe in November 1999 and played a single Test match against the Zimbabwean national cricket team.
 The tour took place immediately after Zimbabwe had visited South Africa to play their first Test match in the country with only a fortnight separating the matches.
-South Africa had previously played one Test match in Zimbabwe in 1995 and had visited the country to play a single One Day International in 1992 soon after the end of the apartheid era sporting boycott of South Africa, although sides from Zimbabwe and Rhodesia had previously played in South African domestic cricket competitions, including during the apartheid era.
+South Africa had previously played one Test match in Zimbabwe in 1995 and had visited the country to play a single One Day International in 1992 soon after the end of the apartheid era sporting boycott of South Africa, although teams from Zimbabwe and Rhodesia had previously played in South African domestic cricket competitions, including during the apartheid era.
 (Note: Rhodesia first played in the Currie Cup, the South African first-class cricket competition, in 1904/05 and played regularly in the competition from 1946/47 until independence in 1980.
 Zimbabwean teams played in South African domestic competitions occasionally in the mid-1990s and in 2007/08.)

 South Africa won the Test match convincingly, recording their biggest victory and Zimbabwe's heaviest Test defeat in the process.
 Later in the summer Zimbabwe returned to South Africa to play in the 2000 Standard Bank Triangular Tournament, a series of One Day Internationals against England and South Africa, before England toured Zimbabwe for a four-match ODI series.
 The Test match was the only game South Africa played in Zimbabwe and the team returned home immediately after the match was completed.